Psoriasis, Avocado Oil and Fish Oil – A Topical Treatment

 The fish oil dosage is usually best spread out over the day.
 At least morning and evening, but ideally divided into three doses taken with each major meal of the day.
 This helps to keep its anti-inflammatory effect working for longer.

-Avocado Oil and Fish Oil as a Topical Psoriasis Treatment
+Fish Oil and Avocado Oil as a Topical Psoriasis Treatment

 This topical treatment has apparently proved very effective in reducing her symptoms, particularly decreasing itchiness, as well as improving the appearance of affected areas.
 It took around a week of application, nightly before bed, for her to notice significant improvement, so I would not expect results overnight.